-If you are an employee or a partner, or you file Schedule F (Form 1040), and you elected to use the simplified method, use the Simplified Method Worksheet.
+If you are a partner or you file Schedule F (Form 1040 or 1040-SR), and you elected to use the simplified method, use the Simplified Method Worksheet.
 The following instructions explain how to complete this worksheet.

 Partners.
 See Partners under Where To Deduct, earlier, before completing the Simplified Method Worksheet.